Updated: Apr 6

 If you’re going to use something mild you may already have a hand soap which you carry with you.. or as I’ve mentioned on the Facebook group; you can use African black soap -- it’s a natural handmade soap made in West Africa with natural mild ingredients which do not dry and irritate the skin.
 And it’s made up of cocoa pod ash, water, shea butter, and plantain leaf - it’s a traditional handmade soap that’s been used in West Africa for decades.

 A recent research survey also showed that 7% of participants use black soap to treat eczema.
-Of those who use black soap for eczema, 29% were “very satisfied” with results, while 71% were “somewhat satisfied.”
+Of those who use black soap for eczema, 100% said they were "satisfied” with the results.

 Now it may not be practical to carry around your black soap but it’s so water-soluble you don’t have to keep the whole bar in your bathroom.
 Instead, cut a piece off, keep it in a small dish and keep that small piece.
 You can wash from hair to feet - it's very mild, and you don’t let it sit on the skin, you just wash your body as normal.